Go Back

 All my recipes are developed using a digital scale and the metric system (grams and millilitres).
 Cup measurements are available as a conversion but these, unfortunately, won't always be as accurate.
 For best results, I always recommend baking with a digital scale.

-When it comes to eggs, I always buy the Mixed-weight Free-range Eggs.
-Generally speaking, egg size doesn’t make a huge difference in most baking, unless you are using sizes that lean into the extremes.
-But with that in mind, medium-sized eggs are probably the best option if you are unsure what size eggs to use.
+Egg Size: When it comes to eggs, I always buy mixed-weight free-range eggs.
+Generally speaking, egg size doesn't make a huge difference in most baking, unless you are using sizes that lean towards the extremes.
+If you're unsure which eggs to use, I recommend medium eggs in the UK, which are roughly equivalent to large eggs in the US.
+That's what this recipe has been tested with.

 Tried this recipe?